 The notion of applying intelligence across the new enterprise IT will connect the consumer to the company like never before, with algorithms enabling new business opportunity.
 “Products and services will be defined by the sophistication of their algorithms and services,” said Sondergaard.
 “Organizations will be valued not just on their big data, but the algorithms that turn that data into actions, and ultimately impact customers.”

 The DX economy will radically change the way enterprises think, connect, interact and work.
 To stay at the top of the leader board enterprises will need to build a cocktail of digital expertise and the ability to truly embrace innovation.

 Adapting to the DX economy will demand enterprises upgrade their infrastructure to deliver what they need for future business development.
-Take a look at how Orange Business Services is helping other firms meet the challenges of digital transformation.
+Take a look at how Orange Business is helping other firms meet the challenges of digital transformation.